 Develop your features and fix bugs in feature branches based off your main branch.
 These branches are also known as topic branches.
 Feature branches isolate work in progress from the completed work in the main branch.
 Git branches are inexpensive to create and maintain.
 Even small fixes and changes should have their own feature branch.

 Creating feature branches for all your changes makes reviewing history simple.
 Look at the commits made in the branch and look at the pull request that merged the branch.

 Use a consistent naming convention for your feature branches to identify the work done in the branch.
 You can also include other information in the branch name, such as who created the branch.

 For information on setting policies to enforce a branch naming strategy, see Require branch folders.

 Learn more about using feature flags in your code.

 Review and merge code with pull requests

 The review that takes place in a pull request is critical for improving code quality.
 Only merge branches through pull requests that pass your review process.
 Avoid merging branches to the master branch without a pull request.

-Reviews in pull requests take time to complete, so your team should agree on what's expected from pull request creators and reviewers.
+Reviews in pull requests take time to complete.
+Your team should agree on what's expected from pull request creators and reviewers.
 Distribute reviewer responsibilities to share ideas across your team and spread out knowledge of your codebase.